-Note: External Actions in Tableau relies upon functionality provided by Salesforce Flow.
+Note: External Actions in Tableau rely on functionality provided by Salesforce Flow.
 The feature sends your selected data to Salesforce Flow, which runs on separate Salesforce infrastructure.
 Use of Salesforce Flow and other Salesforce products and services is subject to your agreement with Salesforce.

 After seeing and understanding your data in Tableau, what’s next?
 Typically, taking action from data insights involves pivoting from one application to another, often copying and pasting data and losing context along the way.
 With the Tableau External Actions feature, you can create and interact with data-driven workflows directly from Tableau dashboards and automate your next steps using Salesforce Flow.